Cricket Care and Feeding

 Bedding

-the crickets clean.
 You will find that using no bedding reduces the possibility of offensive odors considerably.

-However, if you wish to use a bedding, then sand, wood shavings (available in most pet stores), coconut fiber,
+However, if you wish to use a bedding, then sand, wood shavings, coconut fiber, or peat moss all make a suitable substrate.

 Feed and Feeding

-cat food, tropical fish flakes, pond fish pellets, rabbit chow and many other similar foods.
+tropical fish flakes, pond fish pellets, rabbit chow and many other similar foods.

 Feeding crickets correctly is important because they require a high protein diet to keep them healthy.